HomerReid/meep_adjoint/docs/Tutorial/index.rst

 of output ports with optimality according to some given set of desiderata.
-Evidently, different choices of input and output ports and performance criteria yield different optimization problems, and we will show how this freedom is reflected in the :mod:`meep_adjoint` API and our python driver scripts.
+Evidently, different choices of input and output ports and performance criteria yield different optimization problems, and we will show how this freedom is reflected in the :obj:`meep_adjoint` API and our python driver scripts.
 For most this tutorial, we will focus on two particular design tasks: